 Each player may use a maximum of twelve (12) preplay scores per season.
 Preplays necessitated by religious observations do not count against this total.

 Preplays may not be done while the preplayer is in an active league match.
 Any preplays in progress at league start time must be immediately stopped and the score at that time will be recorded as the final preplay score.
-At least one other player must participate in a preplay.
+At least one other current league player must participate in a preplay.
 Before starting each preplay game, the preplayer must announce that the game is a preplay for a specific date, or an undated preplay.
 For each preplay set, all working games at the league location should be played (since the specific games that will be played by the absent player’s group are not known in advance).
 Preplays are subject to all normal rules of league play (e.g. extra ball restrictions).
-All preplay scores for the absent player are recorded by the other player and are reported by them to the SLO as soon as possible.
+All preplay scores for the absent player are recorded and initialed or signed by the other player and are reported by them to the SLO as soon as possible.
 It is recommended that the person submitting preplay scores retain a copy of them.